- 1 Palm oil

 I love rainforests!
 We have so little of our planet’s rainforests left, but sadly rainforests are still being destroyed!
 We need to protect every precious inch of rainforest that still exists and add to these areas – we need to create more rainforests!
-Sadly rainforests are continuing to be destroyed to create more space to build palm oil plantations, forests are being destroyed due to logging and human expansion.
-Humans are also taking down trees so the land can be used for grazing or farming, or for other human activities.
+Sadly rainforests are continuing to be destroyed to create more space to build palm oil plantations.
+Forests are also being destroyed due to logging and human expansion.
+Humans are also taking down trees so the land can be used for grazing, farming, or housing.

-As well as destroying the precious rainforests, this destruction is killing animals, insects and creatures of every kind.
-This destruction of the rainforest, has the effect of diminishing the remaining habitat available for wonderful, and now sadly endangered animals, such as orangutang, tigers, elephants, and other beautiful animals, as well as threatening the indigenous people whose tribes previously lived in harmony with nature, in areas that the indigenous people had inhabited and looked after for many generations.
+As well as destroying the precious rainforests, this destruction is killing animals, insects, and creatures of every kind.
+This destruction of the rainforest, has the effect of diminishing the remaining habitat that endangered animals, such as orangutang, tigers, elephants, and other beautiful animals call home.
+The destruction of the rainforest is also threatening indigenous people, whose tribes live in harmony with nature.
+These people live in areas that their forefathers have inhabited and looked after for a great many generations.

 Palm oil is used in so many products, you can find palm oil in almost everything!
 Palm oil is in our food products of every kind, from savoury to sweet treats and chocolate, palm oil is used in our cosmetics, it’s used in cleaning products, and even in fuels for our cars.
 So if you’re a company who make beauty, skincare, food products, cleaning products, or fuel and you absolutely do not use any palm oil, please tell us!
 Let us know and we will support you!
 I’d love to see companies like Ocado, Tesco, Morrisons, Waitrose, and Sainsbury’s to have a section with palm oil free products to make it easier for customers to purchase products without palm oil, if not in store, then online.